 In short, I am the kind of Muslim ISIS hates.

-ISIS and the Al Qaeda stand for nothing except for death.
-They wish to annihilate culture, to decree and restrict human expression.
+ISIS and Al Qaeda stand for nothing except for death.
+They wish to annihilate culture, to decry and restrict human expression.
 I know many practicing Muslims who are as interested in Game of Thrones and Harry Potter as they are in Van Gogh’s Montmartre paintings, Dali’s surrealist portraits, writer Chinua Achebe’s ruminations, and Egyptian singer Umm Khaltoum’s soulful melodies.
 Religion and cultural appreciation are not mutually exclusive for them.
 Hence, ISIS and other extremist cells are not Muslims.

 I’m the kind of Muslim who cried for the Parisians who died.
 ISIS has declared war on all of us.

 I was with my mother at my sister’s house in North London when the news on Paris broke.
 BBC coverage involved a manic repetition of dealings with Jihadi John.
 My family’s main fear was that I was supposed to take the tube to get to my friends in Piccadilly afterwards.
-According to the International Business Times, hate crimes against Muslims in London have increased by nearly 50% in this past year alone.
+According to the International Business Times, hate crimes against Muslims in London have increased by nearly 50 percent in this past year alone.